FAQ

 What do I do with used paint and other hazardous substances?

-Unwanted paint, pesticides, and flammable liquids can be dropped off at the depot’s Household Hazardous Waste Drop-off site as part of an EPR Program.
+Unwanted paint, pesticides, and flammable liquids can be dropped off at the Maple Ridge Recycling Depot’s Household Hazardous Waste Drop-off site as part of an EPR Program.
+The Depot is open 7 days a week and located at 10092 – 236th Street, Maple Ridge.
 Community groups interested in used paint for projects can call us at 604-463-5545.

 What does ‘contamination’ mean?